Zainal Abidin Hassan: Personal life

 Zainal Abidin's father is of Kenyan descent.
 His oldest brother Khalid Ali and oldest son Mohd Zaiza are also Malaysian footballers.

 Zainal has been married to Zalina binti Zaini since 1985 and they have five children.
 In 2023, he married his second wife, Malaysian singer Fyna Jebat.
 However, their marriage only lasted a few months as Zainal divorced his second wife and ended their marriage later this year.

 Career statistics

+International

 Scores and results list Malaysia's goal tally first, score column indicates score after each Zainal Abidin Hassan goal.